Knit Inc Sampler Squares | 7 Lesson Series

 As I transitioned to life as a designer I began to swatch out everything so I can see what different stitches patterns, decreases, increases, cast ons, bind offs, etc. look like before I use them in a pattern.
 It is so helpful to compare the results of different knitting techniques side by side.

 With that in mind, this post begins a series of lessons and simple block patterns to help you learn, practice and compare a variety increasing methods.
-Each lesson in this series will teach you one or two ways to increase a stitch and will include a pattern for a simple knit block or two.
+Each lesson in the series will teach you one or two ways to increase a stitch and will include a pattern for a simple knit block or two.

 You can make 1 block to try a new-to-you method, or knit lots of blocks and join them together into a larger piece like a scarf, blanket, poncho...
 You could knit all of your blocks the same color, or use lots of different colors.
 Have fun, be creative and enjoy learning.